qinjinze/alog/README.md

 2. Implement log writing to the database, which involves writing to MySQL and PostgreSQL.
 It is not recommended to use MySQL to store logs for medium to large projects，The next version will add log writing to the ES database

-3. Implement file splitting based on size and number of log lines written, which can be customized.
+3. Implement file write splitting based on size and number of log lines written or daily splitting, which can be customized.
 If not customized, default parameters will be used

-4. And achieve real-time tracking of a user or device log through websocket.
-The web client needs to implement it themselves, and I can also provide it if needed email:310508138@qq.com
+4. And implement websocket to track real-time logs of a certain user or device.
+The web client needs to implement it themselves.
+If there is a need, you can contact me via email: 310508138@qq.com

 If you need to generate a log file or write data to a database, file, or websocket to send to the client, you need to copy the configuration file to your own project.
 The configuration file is currently located in the directory/conf/app. conf